-- In addition, isolated T marks were found on the Athlete's B sample bottle from sample number 2891755. - The DNA testing of both of the Athlete's samples revealed that those samples contained the Athlete's own urine, which confirmed "that he must have delivered clean urine" for the purpose of swapping his samples. - 207.
-On the basis of the evidence set out above, the IOC submits that the Panel could be comfortably satisfied that the Athlete had committed ADRVs of: - Tampering, pursuant to Articles 2.2 and 2.5 of the WADC and Chapter M2.1 of the Prohibited List; - Use of a Prohibited Substance, pursuant to Article 2.2 of the WADC; and - Cover-up / Complicity, pursuant to Article 2.8 of the WADC. - 208.
-As a result of those alleged violations, the IOC submits that: - The results achieved by the Athlete during the Sochi Games should be annulled, with all resulting consequences; - The results of the competitions directly concerned by a sample for which tampering is directly and objectively established should be automatically disqualified; - The Athlete should be disqualified from the competition in which he participated during the Sochi Games; and - The Athlete should be declared ineligible to be accredited in any capacity for all editions of the Games of the Olympiad and the Olympic Winter Games subsequent to the Sochi Games. - 209.
-In addition to the Athlete's individual disqualification, pursuant to Article 11.3 of the 2009 ISBF Anti-Doping Regulations and Article 9.1(3) of the IOC ADR, the Russian Bobsleigh team should be disqualified from the Four-Man Bobsleigh competition.
+- 200. In this regard, it is significant that: (a) 18 bottles out of a total 34 bottles that had multiple T marks were found in respect of athletes whose names appeared on the Duchess List; and (b) six out of the 13 samples found with abnormally high levels of sodium were found amongst the samples of Duchess List athletes.
+It was, the IOC submits, "necessary to look at global figures within the group", when considering the Athlete's individual appeal. - 201.
+In conclusion, the IOC submits that "the assessment of the [Athlete's] case has to balance the absence of direct specific individual evidence with the existence of the evidence of the athlete being part of a group defined as the protected athletes group", and the "personal implication of Ms Nikitina can be inferred from the fact that she was a protected athlete on the Duchess List".
+The Athlete must, the IOC submits, have "necessarily been aware of the protection, from which she otherwise could not benefit".
+Moreover, the Athlete's "participation on the Duchess List implied actions such as the collection of clean urine in non-official bottles and intake of the Duchess Cocktail which cannot be accomplished by ignoring their significance and purpose". - 202.
+On the basis of the evidence set out above, the IOC submits that the Panel could be comfortably satisfied that the Athlete had committed ADRVs of: - Tampering, pursuant to Articles 2.2 and 2.5 of the WADC and Chapter M2.1 of the Prohibited List: - Use of a Prohibited Substance, pursuant to Article 2.2 of the WADC; and - Cover-up / Complicity, pursuant to Article 2.8 of the WADC. - 203.
+As a result of those alleged violations, the IOC submits that: - The results achieved by the Athlete during the Sochi Games should be annulled, with all resulting consequences; - The results of the competitions directly concerned by a sample for which tampering is directly and objectively established should be automatically disqualified; - The Athlete should be disqualified from the competition in which she participated during the Sochi Games; and - The Athlete should be declared ineligible to be accredited in any capacity for all editions of the Games of the Olympiad and the Olympic Winter Games subsequent to the Sochi Games.